Symbol Grounding in Neuro-Symbolic AI: A Gentle Introduction to Reasoning Shortcuts: Theory of Reasoning Shortcuts

 \subsection{Setting and Assumptions}

-In order to formally describe RSs, we have to clarify the link between the observed data, the concepts it implicitly encodes, and the concepts learned by the predictor.
-This link is provided by the \textit{\textbf{data generating process}}, described next, which forms a solid basis for both theoretical approaches.
+In order to formally describe RSs, we have to clarify the link between the observed data, the ground-truth concepts, and the concepts learned by the predictor.
+This link is provided by the \textit{\textbf{data generation process}}, described next, which forms a solid basis for both theoretical approaches.